Passito di Pantelleria

 Golden yellow, close to amber wine, the aroma is sweet with notes of apricots, candied fruit and dried figs.

-On the palate it is honey flavoured with pleasing notes of died apricot, died figs and stewed pears.
+On the palate it is honey flavoured with pleasing notes of dried apricot, dried figs and stewed pears.

 Zibibbo grapes grown on head-trained bushes and left to raisin on reed mats under hot August sun on the island of Pantelleria, on a volcanic, sandy and slightly clayey soil.